-less than 0.1%

-(1) Beneficial owners exercise both sole voting and sole investment power unless otherwise stated.
+- (1) Beneficial owners exercise both sole voting and sole investment power unless otherwise stated.
 Each share of Class A Stock is convertible into 1,500 shares of Class B Stock at the option of the shareholder.
 As a result, pursuant to Rule 13d-3(d)(1) of the Securities Exchange Act of 1934, a shareholder is deemed to have beneficial ownership of the shares of Class B Stock which such shareholder may acquire upon conversion of the Class A Stock.
 In order to avoid overstatement, the amount of Class B Stock beneficially owned does not take into account such shares of Class B Stock which may be acquired upon conversion (an amount which is equal to 1,500 times the number of shares of Class A Stock held by a shareholder).
-The percentage of outstanding Class B Stock is based on the total number of shares of Class B Stock outstanding as of March 6, 2019 and does not take into account shares of Class B Stock which may be issued upon conversion of Class A Stock.

-(2) Mr. Buffett has entered into a voting agreement with Berkshire providing that, should the combined voting power of Berkshire shares as to which Mr. Buffett has or shares voting and investment power exceed 49.9% of Berkshire's total voting power, he will vote those shares in excess of that percentage proportionately with votes of the other Berkshire shareholders.

-(3) Includes 5 Class A shares held by a trust for which Mr. Abel is a trustee but with respect to which he disclaims any beneficial interest and 2,363 Class B shares held by Mr. Abel as custodian for members of his family but with respect to which he disclaims any beneficial interest.

-(4) Includes 859 Class A shares held by a private foundation for which Mr. Buffett possesses voting and investment power but with respect to which he disclaims any beneficial interest.

-(5) Includes 4,050 Class A shares held by a single-member limited liability company of which Mr. Gates is the sole member and 55,277,174 Class B shares owned by the Bill & Melinda Gates Foundation Trust of which Mr. Gates and his wife are co-trustees but with respect to which Mr. and Mrs. Gates disclaim any beneficial interest.

-- (6) Includes 7,649 Class A shares and 2,387,105 Class B shares as to which Mr. Gottesman or his wife has shared voting power and 6,021 Class A shares and 2,254,911 Class B shares as to which Mr. Gottesman or his wife has shared investment power.
-Mr. Gottesman has a pecuniary interest in 6,391 Class A shares and 395 Class B shares included herein. - (7) Includes 130 Class A shares and 150 Class B shares owned by Mr. Jain's wife.
-Also includes 122,695 Class B shares owned by a private foundation for which Mr. Jain possesses voting and investment power but with respect to which he disclaims any beneficial interest. - (8) Includes 162 Class A shares and 1,297 Class B shares held by four trusts for which Mr. Olson is a trustee but with respect to which Mr. Olson disclaims any beneficial interest. - (9) Does not include 2 Class A shares owned by Ms. Witmer's husband and 2 Class A shares owned by her two children.
+The percentage of outstanding Class B Stock is based on the total number of shares of Class B Stock outstanding as of March 4, 2020 and does not take into account shares of Class B Stock which may be issued upon conversion of Class A Stock. - (2) Mr. Buffett has entered into a voting agreement with Berkshire providing that, should the combined voting power of Berkshire shares as to which Mr. Buffett has or shares voting and investment power exceed 49.9% of Berkshire's total voting power, he will vote those shares in excess of that percentage proportionately with votes of the other Berkshire shareholders. - (3) Includes 5 Class A shares held by a trust for which Mr. Abel is a trustee but with respect to which he disclaims any beneficial interest and 2,363 Class B shares held by Mr. Abel as custodian for members of his family but with respect to which he disclaims any beneficial interest. - (4) Includes 859 Class A shares held by a private foundation for which Mr. Buffett possesses voting and investment power but with respect to which he disclaims any beneficial interest. - (5) Includes 4,050 Class A shares held by a single-member limited liability company of which Mr. Gates is the sole member and 48,219,925 Class B shares owned by the Bill & Melinda Gates Foundation Trust of which Mr. Gates and his wife are co-trustees but with respect to which Mr. and Mrs. Gates disclaim any beneficial interest. - (6) Includes 9,472 Class A shares and 2,272,507 Class B shares as to which Mr. Gottesman or his wife has shared voting power and 5,144 Class A shares and 2,122,899 Class B shares as to which Mr. Gottesman or his wife has shared investment power.
+Mr. Gottesman has a pecuniary interest in 6,402 Class A shares and 895 Class B shares included herein. - (7) Includes 145 Class A shares and 150 Class B shares owned by Mr. Jain's wife.
+Also includes 27 Class A shares owned by Trusts for the benefit of Mr. Jain's children and 197,695 Class B shares owned by a private foundation for which Mr. Jain possesses voting and investment power but with respect to which he disclaims any beneficial interest. - (8) Includes 29 Class A shares and 1,297 Class B shares held by a trust for which Mr. Olson is a trustee but with respect to which Mr. Olson disclaims any beneficial interest. - (9) Does not include 2 Class A shares owned by Ms. Witmer's husband and 2 Class A shares owned by her two children.